Pat Freiermuth Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Freiermuth racked up 26 receiving yards in his one career matchup against the Ravens, 11.5 fewer than his over/under for Sunday's game.
+- Freiermuth had 26 receiving yards in one career matchup against the Ravens, 13.5 fewer than his receiving yards prop bet over/under for Sunday's game (39.5).

 - Freiermuth did not have a touchdown catch in that matchup against the Ravens.